jpineda30/Project-2/readme.md

 * [Express](https://www.npmjs.com/package/express) is a NodeJS-based npm web framework library.
 It was integrated into JavaScript in order to handle HTTP requests from the database schemas.

 * [Express-Handlebars](https://www.npmjs.com/package/express-handlebars) Handlebars is a npm Express extension library used for web templating.
-In this application, Handlebars was used to integrate the HTML and CSS models of Bulma throughout the different sections of the Front-End UI.
+In this application, Handlebars was used to integrate Bulma's HTML and CSS models in loading the different sections of the Front-End UI.

 * Oracle's [MySQL](https://www.mysql.com/) and [MySQL2](https://www.npmjs.com/package/mysql2) are one of the most widely used database services in Full-Stack web development.
-We used MySQL's workbench to develop the database used as the basis for the management system and the automatic creation of tables and ID elements.
-MySQL2 is the improved npm library version of MySQL and it can handle several new dependencies that its predecessor cannot.
+We used MySQL's workbench to develop the database that serves as the basis for the management system and the automatic creation of tables and ID elements.
+MySQL2 is the improved npm library version of MySQL and it can handle several new dependencies that its predecessor couldn't.

 * [Sequelize](https://www.npmjs.com/package/sequelize) is a npm library tool that uses a promise-based semantic structure, which simplifies database processing and the creation of modules for configuration and back-end scripting.
 Sequelize handles all database promises in the application.